 The THORsm process utilizes two fluid bed contactors to process a wide variety of solid and liquid LLRWs.
 Figure 1 provides an overview flow diagram of the THORsm process.
 Radioactive waste feeds are received at the SPF and stored in holdup tanks.
 As waste is needed in the process, waste is transferred to the waste feed tanks for metering and injection into the first stage fluid bed pyrolyzer/reformer.
-Solid, dry, granular wastes such as charcoal, graphite, soil, etc are metered into the Pyrolyzer by the solids feeder.
-Liquids and slurry wastes such as IER, sludges, oils, antifreeze, solvents, cleaning solutions, etc are metered into the Pyrolyzer by a pump.
+Solid, dry, granular wastes such as charcoal, graphite, soil, etc are metered into the pyrolyzer by the solids feeder.
+Liquids and slurry wastes such as IER, sludges, oils, antifreeze, solvents, cleaning solutions, etc are metered into the pyrolyzer by a pump.

-Figure 1 - THORsm Process Flow Diagram
+Fig. 1.
+THORsm Process Flow Diagram

-The Pyrolyzer fluid bed serves to evaporate all water from the IER slurry and liquid waste feeds, and pyrolyze the organic components through destructive distillation.
-Fluidizing gases, volatile organic vapors, and steam released in the Pyrolyzer fluid bed comprise a synthesis gas which passes through the ceramic filters and to the gas handling system.
+The pyrolyzer fluid bed serves to evaporate all water from the IER slurry and liquid waste feeds, and pyrolyzes the organic components through destructive distillation.
+Fluidizing gases, volatile organic vapors, and steam released in the pyrolyzer fluid bed comprise a synthesis gas, which passes through the ceramic filters and to the gas handling system.
 The low-carbon, metal oxide-rich residue removed by the ceramic filter can be further processed in the second stage steam reformer to remove any final carbon or to convert the oxidation state of selected metals.
 The stage 2 Reformer can also be used as a primary waste processing unit by the direct injection of liquid wastes.
 The radioactive, volume reduced residue is packaged in qualified high integrity containers for burial at licensed burial sites or return to the generator.
-The final reformed residue volume is routinely only 1 to 4 percent of the incoming resin volume.
-For depleted, mixed-bed IER it is possible to achieve a volume reduction (VR) of 20-100 times with a corresponding weight reduction (WR) of 12-85 times.

 Through selection of autothermal steam reforming operating conditions it is possible to produce an inert, inorganic final waste that consists of only the radioactive elements, metal oxides and inorganic calcium and silica compounds initially absorbed on the IER.
-It is possible to reach near theoretical mass reductions with the THORsm process.
 Another significant improvement realized by the THORsm process is the ability to process wastes with high water content.
 Aqueous wastes do not need to be dried prior to processing, but can be injected directly into the fluid bed using reliable slurry pumping equipment.
 Sodium nitrate slurry, oils, activated carbon, antifreeze solution, steam generator cleaning solvent and several types of IERs have all been successfully processed by the THORsm process.